West Virginia Medical Practice Act

 §30-3-6.
 Conduct of business of West Virginia Board of Medicine; meetings; officers; compensation; expenses; quorum.

 Every two years the board shall elect from among its members a president and vice president.
 Regular meetings shall be held as scheduled by the rules of the board.
-Special meetings of the board may be called by the joint action of the president and vice president or by any three members of the board on seven days' prior written notice by mail postage prepaid or electronic means or, in case of emergency, on two days' notice by telephone and electronic means.
-With the exception of the state health officer, members of the board shall receive compensation and expense reimbursement in accordance with section eleven, article one of this chapter.
+Special meetings and emergency meetings of the board may be called by the joint action of the president and vice president or by any three members of the board.
+With the exception of the state health officer, members of the board shall receive compensation and expense reimbursement in accordance with §30-1-11 of this code.

 A majority of the membership of the board constitutes a quorum for the transaction of business, and business is transacted by a majority vote of a quorum, except for disciplinary actions which shall require the affirmative vote of not less than five members or a majority vote of those present, whichever is greater.

 Meetings of the board shall be held in public session.
-Disciplinary proceedings, prior to a finding of probable cause as provided in subsection (p), section fourteen of this article, shall be held in closed sessions, unless the party subject to discipline requests that the proceedings be held in public session.
+Disciplinary proceedings, prior to a finding of probable cause as provided in §30-3-14(p) of this code, shall be held in closed sessions, unless the party subject to discipline requests that the proceedings be held in public session.

 §30-3-7.
 Powers and duties of West Virginia Board of Medicine.

-(a) The board is autonomous and, in accordance with this article, shall determine qualifications of applicants for licenses to practice medicine and surgery, to practice podiatry, and to practice as a physician assistant for a physician licensed under this article, and shall issue licenses to qualified applicants and shall regulate the professional conduct and discipline of such individuals.
+(a) The board is autonomous and, in accordance with this article, shall determine qualifications of applicants for licenses and other practice credentials to practice medicine and surgery, to practice podiatry, and to practice as a physician assistant in collaboration with physicians licensed under this article or §30-14-1 et. seq of this code, and shall issue licenses and other practice credentials to qualified applicants and shall regulate the professional conduct and discipline of such individuals.
 In carrying out its functions, the board may:

 (1) Adopt such rules as are necessary to carry out the purposes of this article;